Chapter 1 Resurrections

 Without warning the door opened and a man with wavy black hair, olive skin and a short beard stood facing her.
 He smiled.

-“Fran,” said the man with a welcoming tone.
+“Fran,” said the man with a welcoming warmth.

 “Yes.
 Hello,” said Fran.
 “Who are you?”